hashgraph/hedera-json-rpc-relay/docs/design/hbar-limiter.md

 All other users (ETH and IP addresses which are not specified in the configuration file) will be treated as "general users" and will be assigned a basic `HbarSpendingPlan` on their first request and their ETH address and IP address will be linked to that plan for all subsequent requests.

+The default filename for the configuration file is `spendingPlansConfig.json`, but it could also be specified by the ENV variables:
+- `HBAR_SPENDING_PLANS_CONFIG_FILE`: The path to the JSON file containing the pre-configured spending plans for supported projects and partner projects.

 ```json
 [
   {